 Get Some Quiet Time

-Spending time with other people 24/7 can be tough.
-But you’re going to be a better guest and family member if you take some solo time to decompress each day.
+Spending time with other people 24/7 can be challenging.
+But you’ll be a better guest and family member if you take some solo time to decompress each day.
 Take a walk, or excuse yourself to take a nap and use the time to sleep or read.
-If you’re coming home to a deadline-driven family, you could appear busy while also carving out alone time by offering to run errands on your own.
+If you’re coming home to a deadline-driven family, you could appear busy while carving out alone time by offering to run errands by yourself.

 Stay Charged and Connected

-If a big group is staying at your family’s house, the Wi-Fi will get overwhelmed quickly.
-If it’s important to you to stay online, bring along a Wi-Fi hotspot so you avoid the frustration of slow internet.
+If a big group is staying at your family’s house, the Wi-Fi may get overwhelmed quickly.
+If it’s important to stay online, bring along a Wi-Fi hotspot to avoid the frustration of slow internet.
 A travel-sized power strip can also save the day if everyone is fighting over one outlet to charge gadgets.

 Work Out

 There’s a reason the Thanksgiving Turkey Trot is so popular.
-Whether you head out in the morning for a quick run or get a day pass to a local gym, working out can give you an excuse to get out of the house for a bit.
-Exercise is also a proven stress reducer and mood enhancer, and will also make you feel less guilty about eating all that home-cooked food.
+Whether you head out in the morning for a quick run or get a day pass to a local gym, working out can give you an excuse to leave the house for a bit.
+Exercise is also a proven stress reducer and mood enhancer and will make you feel less guilty about eating home-cooked food.

 Don’t Dominate the Bathroom